I-35W & 46th Street station

-I-35W & 46th Street is a Metro Orange Line station located in Minneapolis, Minnesota.
-The centerline bus rapid transit station was constructed as part of the I-35W/Minnesota State Highway 62 Crosstown Commons reconstruction project and opened in 2010.
-Consisting of two levels on both a local street bridge, East 46th Street, and in the median of Interstate 35W, the station was the first of its kind in Minnesota.
-The station allows for transit service to serve local riders without exiting the freeway and rejoin the region's high occupancy toll lane system, E-ZPass Minnesota.
+I-35W & 46th Street station is a Metro Orange Line bus rapid transit station located in Minneapolis, Minnesota.
+In addition to the BRT service, the station is also served by Metro route 578.
+The station was constructed as part of the I-35W/Minnesota State Highway 62 Crosstown Commons reconstruction project and opened in 2010.
+Consisting of two levels, one on East 46th Street, and the other in the median of Interstate 35W, the station was the first of its kind in Minnesota.
+The station allows for transit routes operating on I-35W to stop for riders without leaving the region's high occupancy toll lane system.
 The station was designed in anticipation of full bus rapid transit service along I-35W to downtown Minneapolis, a vision that was realized in 2021 with the opening of the Metro Orange Line.
 The station cost $4.5 million to build.